 Latest Income Tax Slab Rates FY 2020-21 (AY 2021-22)

 The government now confused individual taxpayers.
 Earlier individuals used to worry only about finding ways to tax and invest accordingly.
 Now they have to find the ways which tax slabs they have to use.

+Above all, in one way Government is forcing us to SAVE more.
 However, with this new change, I think the Government is more concerned with making us to SPEND more.

 There will be two types of tax slabs.

-For those who wish to claim IT Deductions and Exemptions.
+1. For those who wish to claim IT Deductions and Exemptions.

 2. For those who DO NOT wish to claim IT Deductions and Exemptions.

-Let me explain both the slabs as below.
+In addition, explain both the slabs as below.